slinstaedt/docker-registry-cleaner/README.md

 - [registry garbage collect](https://docs.docker.com/registry/garbage-collection/)

 ## Requirements
+- Cleaner only works for docker registry version 2
 - Registry must have delete enabled (see [docker-compose.yml](docker-compose.yml))
 - Mounting the docker registry's data volume (see [docker-compose.yml](docker-compose.yml))
 - If custom registry data location is used, the location must also be configured for the cleaner